-DSO Name Header File Description libpf.so pf.h Main OpenGL Performer library.
+DSO/DLL Name Header File Description libpf.so libpf.dll pf.h Main OpenGL Performer library.
 Contains libpf , which handles multiprocessed database traversal and rendering, and libpr , which performs the optimized rendering, state control, and other functions fundamental to real-time graphics. libpfdu.so pfdu.h Library of scene and geometry building tools that greatly facilitate the construction of database loaders and converters.
-Tools include a sophisticated triangle mesher and state sharing for high-performance databases. libpfutil.so pfutil.h Utility functions library. libpfui.so pfui.h User interface library. libpfdb pfdb.h Collection of libraries containing the load, convert, and store routines for numerous file formats.
+Tools include a sophisticated triangle mesher and state sharing for high-performance databases. libpfutil.so libpfdu-util.dll pfutil.h Utility functions library.
+Note that libpfdu-util.dll is a combination of libpfdu and libpfutil. libpfui.so libpfui.dll pfui.h User interface library. libpfv.so libpfv.dll pfv.h A graphical viewer library that provides for the easy construction of applications. libpfmpk.so libpfmpk.dll pfmpk.h Library for importing display-configuration information from files using the OpenGL Multipipe SDK configuration file format. libpfdb pfdb.h Collection of libraries containing the load, convert, and store routines for numerous file formats.